Diablo Grande, California

-Diablo Grande is a census-designated place (CDP) in Stanislaus County, California.
+Diablo Grande is an unincorporated community in Stanislaus County, California, United States.
 It is a gated bedroom community nestled in the Diablo Range, whence it gets its name.
 Diablo Grande sits at an elevation of 1535 ft.
 It is about 9 mi southwest of Patterson.
-The 2010 United States census reported Diablo Grande's population was 826.
-The 2018 estimated population was 1,200.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
+The 2020 United States census reported Diablo Grande's population was 1,669.